-PennHIP testing is a noninvasive radiographic (X-ray) procedure that allows your Meadowmont Animal Hospital veterinarian to assess the health of your dog’s hips.
-PennHIP testing can be conducted when your pet is as young as four months old to determine your pet’s likelihood of developing hip disease.
-The results are used to tailor a treatment plan for your pet to lower the risk and reduce the severity of hip dysplasia as your pet ages.
-Breeding programs and service dog organizations also use PennHIP tests to help them select dogs with ideal hip health.
+PennHIP testing is a noninvasive radiographic (x-ray) procedure that allows your veterinarian to assess the health of your dog’s hips and predict the onset of hip disease (hip osteoarthritis, degenerative joint disease or hip dysplasia).
+The results are used to design a long term medical care plan for your pet to delay onset and reduce severity of hip disease.
+PennHIP testing is used by breeding programs and service dog organizations to provide guidance for genetic selection of dogs with ideal hip health.

-PennHIP testing can only be performed by PennHIP-certified veterinarians, so we are proud to offer this diagnostic capability to you and your dogs.
-Please ask your Meadowmont Animal Hospital veterinarian for more information on PennHIP testing today.
+PennHIP testing can only be performed by PennHIP-certified veterinarians, so we are proud to offer this diagnostic capability at Meadowmont Animal Hospital!